Julian Bond: Early life and education

 The family resided on campus at Fort Valley State College.
 The house of the Bonds was a frequent stop for scholars, activists, and celebrities passing through, such as W. E. B. Du Bois and Paul Robeson.

 In 1945, Bond's father accepted the position of president of Lincoln University, where he was its first African-American president, and the family moved North.

 In 1957, Bond graduated from George School, a private Quaker preparatory boarding school near Newtown in Bucks County, Pennsylvania.
-He started attending Morehouse College, a historically black college in Atlanta, Georgia.
+He attended Morehouse College, a historically black college in Atlanta, Georgia.
+He was very involved at Morehouse.
+He was a swimmer on the varsity squad.
+He worked as an intern at Time magazine and was one of the founding members of The Pegasus, a literary magazine.

-Political organizing
+Student Nonviolent Coordinating Committee

 On April 17, 1960, Bond helped co-found the Student Nonviolent Coordinating Committee (SNCC).